 SECTION 43.
 Advisory Opinions.

-The Ethics Board may render advisory opinions concerning matters under its jurisdiction, based upon real or hypothetical facts and circumstances, upon its own initiative, or when requested by any officer or employee of the city, or a city agency, covered by this ordinance.
+The Ethics Board may render advisory opinions concerning matters under its jurisdiction, based upon real or hypothetical facts and circumstances, upon its own initiative, or when requested by any officer or employee of the city or a city agency covered by this ordinance.

 An advisory opinion shall be requested in writing and shall state relevant facts and ask specific questions.